The blog portal

 Naturum Water Kingdom

-To be able to experience the Water Kingdom and the wetland area in a simple way The linen round. as 6 kilometer long walking loop/hiking trail which starts and ends in Vattenriket's visitor center Naturum.
-Although the Linnérund is both easily accessible and family-friendly, it is not always available.
+To be able to experience the Water Kingdom and the wetland area in a simple way Linnérundan, a 6 kilometer long walking loop/hiking trail which starts and ends in Vattenriket's visitor center Naturum.
+Although Linnérundan is both easily accessible and family friendly, it is not always available.
 The hiking trail is, like everything else in the Water Kingdom, very much affected by the Helgeån's water level.
-If the water levels are higher than 1,3 meters above sea level, the Linnérund's paths are covered in water and impassable, so it is important to check today's water levels before heading out into the area.
+If the water levels are higher than 1,3 meters above sea level is Linnérundans trails are covered in water and not passable, so it is important to check today's water levels before heading out into the area.

 Water-filled boats along the Linnerundan in Vattenriket